-Chapter 3 – Finding Your Voice and Making It Heard
+Chapter 3 – Finding Your Voice & Making It Heard

 3.1 What Is Politics?

 Politics is the process by which individuals and groups decide on rules, laws, and policies that affect everyone.
-The goal of politics is to organize our collective lives in a social order, allowing us to coexist peacefully and access goods and services we couldn’t obtain alone.
-It involves compromise, cooperation, discussion, and debate.
-At the same time, politics encompasses individual and group struggles for power and resources, inevitably leading to winners and losers because not everyone can always get what they want.
+At its best, the goal of politics is to organize our collective lives in a way that helps us live together peacefully and share access to goods and services we could not secure alone.
+It involves discussion, debate, compromise, and above all, cooperation.

 References